encukou/cpython/Doc/reference/compound_stmts.rst

 A wildcard pattern always succeeds (matches anything) and binds no name.
 Syntax:

+.. grammar-snippet:: wildcard_pattern
-.. productionlist:: python-grammar
+   :group: python-grammar
+   :generated-by: Tools/peg_generator/docs_generator.py

-   wildcard_pattern: '_'
+   wildcard_pattern: "_"

 ``_`` is a :ref:`soft keyword <soft-keywords>` within any pattern, but only within patterns.
 It is an identifier, as usual, even within